 If you use an insulin pump, your doctor may recommend continuous blood glucose monitoring.
 A continuous blood glucose monitor consists of a sticky patch with a tiny needle worn on the skin and a small electronic recording device.
 The monitor transmits blood glucose level readings to the recording device, which must be kept near you.
 The device will test your glucose levels and display the results once every few minutes.
 You will need to remove and replace the patch on a different part of your body each week.
 Continuous blood glucose monitors are more expensive and less accurate than traditional testing, and you will still need to do traditional blood glucose tests periodically

 If your type 2 diabetes is poorly controlled, your doctor may recommend that you test your urine for ketones.
 Ketones are acid molecules released when your body has very high blood glucose levels and is forced to break down fats for energy.
 Ketone testing kits, which involve dipping a testing strip into a cup of urine, are available at pharmacies.
 If test results show a high level of ketones, this means you can go into ketoacidosis, and you should call a doctor or go to the emergency room right away.

 Cost and your health insurance program may limit what type of blood glucose testing monitor you can choose.

 It may be difficult to remember to test your blood sugar at the correct times.
 Consider leaving yourself notes or setting alarms on clocks or phones to help you remember.
 It will be necessary sometimes to carry your blood glucose testing materials with you when you are out of the house.

-We never share your personal information with anyone.Continue with Facebook Sign up with your email
+We never share your personal information with anyone.